ankushkaudi/Writeups-for-vishwaCTF/Let's play a game/Readme.md

 		Writeup for Let’s play a game

-Description : Maybe you can buy some points to get the flag….
+Description : Maybe you can buy some points to get the flag…

 Given file : 575TY6.mp3

 From the audio file we can hear a conversation between two person.
 We can extract few information from the audio like Sergeant Garrick, John McTavish, Simon Riley, Task Force 141.
 Searching for the google we can find this.

 ![image](https://user-images.githubusercontent.com/111695465/209707652-de18f7b2-37ee-4764-be33-d1f7e5cf0d82.png)